thomaswilley/yama/README.md

 =======
 yama
 ====

-yet another mail app

-work in progres
+yet another mail app - a work in progres

 syncs a local db (probably couchdb) instance with an email inbox (imap) i.e., enables a local RESTful interface to plain remote email with